naytun/myOpentokDemo/README.md

 # Demo web app for OpenTok (Nay)
+Use Chrome Browser for better compatability.

-This sample application shows how to connect to an OpenTok session, publish a stream, subscribe to a stream, and mute audio.
+This demo application shows how to connect to an OpenTok session, publish a stream, subscribe to a stream, and mute audio.

 ## Demo